txdemelo/txdemelo.github.io/_teaching/moralphilosophy.markdown

 ---

-I have taught `Introduction to Moral Philosophy' in various ways: in a normal term, summer session, fully online.
+I have taught `Introduction to Moral Philosophy' in various ways: in a normal term, summer session, in-person and fully online.

 Typically in this course, we see a bit of metaethics and of theories of well-being, and then we focus on normative theories and applied questions about abortion, genetic engineering, poverty, and treatment of non-human animals.

 Here's a sample [syllabus](/assets/pdf/Syllabus-knowledge-and-reality.pdf).

 <div class="row">